scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 The conversion says that values of types implementing the `Liftable` type class can be converted ("lifted") automatically to `Expr` values.
-Dotty comes with instance definitions of `Liftable` for several types including all underlying types of literals.
+Dotty comes with instance definitions of `Liftable` for several types including `Boolean`, `String`, and all primitive number types.
 For example, `Int` values can be converted to `Expr[Int]` values by wrapping the value in a `Literal` tree node.
 This makes use of the underlying tree representation in the compiler for efficiency.
 But the `Liftable` instances are nevertheless not "magic" in the sense that they could all be defined in a user program without knowing anything about the representation of `Expr` trees.
 For instance, here is a possible instance of `Liftable[Boolean]`:

     implicit def BooleanIsLiftable: Liftable[Boolean] = new {
       implicit def toExpr(b: Boolean) = if (b) ’(true) else ’(false)